 Welcome to Covenant Christian Academy!

 There is no greater privilege than to pour into the life of a child.
 Whether you do that at home, at church or in a Christian School, the responsibility is great, but the reward is even greater.
-For twelve years I have watched firsthand as our faculty and staff have embraced the challenge of growing young people.
+For the past five years I have watched firsthand as our faculty and staff have embraced the challenge of growing young people.
 From the earliest days of their schooling, laying a strong and connected classical foundation all the way through to graduation, our students are writing life stories that are compelling, thoughtful and most importantly, unfinished!
 If they thought their stories were complete, we would have failed them.
 Instead, we have prepared them!
 Their minds are full, their passions ignited, and they know their Lord and Savior, Jesus Christ.
 They are ready, pen in hand, to complete their best sellers and it will be a glorious unfolding!
 It is through these lives that the legacy of Covenant Christian Academy is being written each and every day.

 Many schools set out to educate the “whole” child.
 Most schools claim that they successfully do exactly this.
 They effectively nurture the academic, intellectual, social, emotional and physical development of their students.
 However, one critical piece always seems to be missing and this results in an education that is anything but holistic.
 When we avoid nurturing the spiritual lives of children in school we eliminate the glue that binds all of our development together.
 When we compartmentalize our faith and keep it separate from the educational process, we cannot effectively educate the “whole” child.
 Many schools educate children well.
 We believe that we educate the “whole” child well, body, mind, soul and spirit.
 God’s truth is woven and connected through truly holistic instruction, a privileged experience we wish all children could have.